bentoml/BentoML/docs/source/deployment/azure_functions.rst

 all.
 Open your browser and visit the URL in hostNames.
 You should see the web UI provided by BentoML API server.

-To test the prediction API in the Azure Functions deployment, you could use the web ui mentioned above or you could make a `curl` request to the endpoint.
+To test the prediction API in the Azure Functions deployment, you could use the web UI mentioned above or you could make a `curl` request to the endpoint.